jpjones76/SeisIO.jl/docs/ISSUES.md

 sometimes appears to close connections immediately without returning data.
 * `FDSNevq` makes no checks for redundant events; using keyword `src="all"` is likely to yield duplicates.
+* SEG Y data in IBM-Float format does not read correctly.
+(Note, IBM-Float != IEEE-Float.
+SEG Y is one of the last file formats in the world that can use IBM-Float)

 ## External to SeisIO
 1. Some data channels IDs in SeedLink are not unique, or are duplicates with